-Patrick Maley, Assistant Professor of English.
+Patrick Maley, Associate Professor of English.
 B.A., The College of New Jersey; M.A., Ph.D., Indiana University

-Lisa Mastrangelo, Associate Professor of English and Foreign Languages.
+Lisa Mastrangelo, Associate Professor of English/Director of Composition.
 B.A., Mount Holyoke College; M.A., Ph.D., University at Albany